top of page

 Sonia Brown MBE

-Whether you’re looking to talk about life, work, relationships, or navigating the unique challenges faced as a Black man, this is your space to be heard, understood, and uplifted.
+Whether you are looking to talk about life, work, relationships, or navigating the unique challenges faced as a Black man, this is your space to be heard, understood and uplifted.

 Why Is It Important to Come Together?

-In a world where Black men often face unique struggles, BrothaTalk is a safe haven to share experiences, offer advice, and grow together.
-Here, we talk openly about crucial topics like:
+In a world where Black men often face unique struggles, BrothaTalk is a safe haven to share experiences, offer advice and grow together.
+Here, men can talk openly about crucial topics like:

 • Mental health and wellness